What does “abunai” mean in Japanese?

 - kowai – 怖い (こわい) : an i-adjective meaning ‘scary’ in Japanese.

 This is a typical usage of “abunakute”.
 In the example, it has the smooth connection with “kowai”.
-When we want to use “abunai” before another adjective with a smooth connection, its te form is very useful.
+When we want to use “abunai” in front of another adjective, its te form is very useful to make a smooth connection.

-- abunakereba – 危なければ (あぶなければ) : the ba form of “abunai”, working to make a conditional clause in a sentence with the meaning of ‘dangerous’, ‘unsafe’, or ‘insecure’ in Japanese.
+- abunakereba – 危なければ (あぶなければ) : the ba form of “abunai”, which makes a conditional clause in a sentence with meaning ‘dangerous’, ‘unsafe’, or ‘insecure’ in Japanese.

 Grammatically, “abunakereba” consists of the following two parts: